Hyundai Kona Electric reliability & safety rating

 Hyundai Kona Electric reliability & problems

+Buyers weren't fussed on the styling of their cars, and quality wasn't as good as some might hope.
+But it was the ride and handling category that saw Hyundai's lowest-place finish.
 The 2020 edition of the survey also saw the Kona (encompassing petrol, hybrid and electric versions) ranked 60th out of 75 models.
-Negative comments focused on practicality and engine noise, however, with the latter obviously not applying to the electric version.
+Negative comments focused on practicality and engine noise – though the latter obviously doesn't applying to the electric version.
 Reliability of the model was praised, with only a tiny 4.5% of owners saying they'd experienced a fault.

 While the Kona Electric hasn’t been crash-tested specifically by Euro NCAP, the combustion-engined version was evaluated in late 2017, receiving the maximum five-star safety rating.
 Adult and child occupant protection were rated at 87% and 85% respectively.

-There’s no shortage of safety equipment on the Kona Electric, with both the Premium and Premium SE trim levels featuring autonomous emergency braking, forward collision warning, hill-start assistance, lane-keeping assistance, blind-spot monitoring and rear cross-traffic alerts.
-The range-topping Premium SE gets a head-up display designed to help minimise distractions from the road ahead.
+There’s no shortage of safety equipment on the Kona Electric, with every version featuring autonomous emergency braking, forward collision warning, hill-start assistance and lane-keeping assistance.
+You'll need to upgrade to the Premium car for blind-spot collision avoidance and rear cross-traffic alerts.
+The range-topping Ultimate gets a head-up display designed to help minimise distractions from the road ahead.

 In This Review